-The Dead Sea can experience long hot summers May to September and relatively mild winters.
+The Dead Sea can experience long, hot summers from May to September and relatively mild winters.

 There are wonderful shoulder seasons to enjoy, but realistically swimming is best from April through to October.
 Outside of these times, you will really want to stay at a resort with a heated pool if your kids fancy a splash.

 Only the brave are tempting the healing waters from December to February – but trust us, plenty still do!

-In terms of best day/s of the week to visit, weekdays can be equally as busy as weekends with large conferences and tour groups.
+In terms of the best day/s of the week to visit, weekdays can be equally as busy as weekends with large conferences and tour groups.
 Weekends (Thursday & Friday night) receive more day-trippers from Amman.

 Do you have any more tips to add for swimming in the Dead Sea with kids?
 We would love to hear your experiences in the comments.

 If you have more Jordan or Middle East travel questions, you’d like to ask, head on over to our Facebook community.